ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/410-nifi.png)

 - Record Writer.
-Create a Controller Service that writes a JSON record as we wamt to enrich our json main flow.
+Create a Controller Service that writes a JSON record as we want to enrich our json main flow.
 The one provided by nifi is ok.
 Take the same steps and choose JsonRecordSetWriter

 ![Process Group](/images/440-nifi.png)